TIMELINE

 2007

-Writes the soundscape to As if Through a Glass and Darkly, an installation project at Odense University College Of Engineering created by Ingvar Cronhammar.
-Participates as composer in the annual classical summer festival at Fuglsang Herregård (a Danish manor) in relation to a concert with The Danish Chamber Players in August.
+Writes the soundscape to As if Through a Glass and Darkly, an installation project at Odense University College of Engineering created by Ingvar Cronhammar.
+Participates as composer in the annual classical summer festival at Fuglsang Herregaard (a Danish manor) in relation to a concert with The Danish Chamber Players in August.
 In September Hall makes his literary debut in Germany via his contribution to the anthology Die schönsten Weihnachtsgeschichten aus Skandinavien.
-Releases the new download single ”World on a String” as a prelude to box set Catalogue (Martin Hall 1980–2007) that is set for sale in November, a collection of five audio-cd’s and a dvd covering his musical career from 1980 up until the time of the release (all in all 81 music tracks and 15 dvd-features).
+Releases the new download single ”World on a String” as a prelude to box set Catalogue (Martin Hall 1980–2007) set for sale in November, a collection of five audio-cd’s and a dvd covering his musical career from 1980 up until the time of the release (all in all 81 music tracks and 15 dvd-features).
 A major percentage of the material consists of new recordings – i.e. one disc contains entirely new remixes by names such as Dub Tractor and Prinz Ezo (a.k.a.
-Bjørn Svin).
+Björn Svin).
 The recordings also include guest visits from the legendary Danish avant-garde composer Else Marie Pade and the flamboyant artist and flâneur Marquis Marcel de Sade.
-During the month of the release Hall also receives the Klub Golem Award 2007, a price given to a person or group of people who have exerted substantial significance on the Danish underground scene.
+During the month of the release Hall also receives the Klub Golem Award 2007, a prize given to a person or group of people who have exerted substantial significance on the Danish underground scene.

 2008